 While water can freeze, causing boiler system issues and hazards, thermal heating fluid will not freeze.
 This eliminates the safety hazards and system operation issues that can be caused by cold temperatures, another benefit of hot oil heating systems.

-6. Hot Oil Heating Systems Do Not Require a Licensed Boiler Operator
+6. Industrial Heating Oil Systems Do Not Require a Licensed Boiler Operator

 In order to operate a boiler system in your facility, many areas require that you have a licensed boiler operator on staff.
 If you are implementing a new system, this means you need to hire a new staff member or train an existing staff member in order to comply with regulations.
 With a hot oil heating system, you do not need to add a new staff member to your facility in most cases, saving you money and resources.